Six ideation methods to improve customer journey mappingby

 Ideation method 4: Engage research especially narrative

 Apart from engaging expertise and using immersion, we also need to use data.
 So our mapping uses sources such as business intelligence, complaints, existing surveys, social media conversations and narrative research.
 The latter is particularly importance since narratives or stories are how customers and employees interpret and share their experience.
 It also surfaces, emerging new trends that maybe only a few people are talking about.
-Some great examples of this are TeleTech’s CX Vector (I worked on this with Peter Dorrington our director of insights) and Cognitive Edge’s work in culture using Cynefin and SenseMaker.
+A great examples of this is TTEC’s CX Vector (I worked on this with Peter Dorrington) and Cognitive Edge’s work in culture using SenseMaker.